shamby87/VSCode-tutorial/README.md

 <img src="assets/remote-development.png" alt="remote-development"/>

-You can also have a look at this extension on the VSCode website: [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
+You can also have a look at this extension on the VS Code website: [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

-After installing the extensions, you might have to close and reopen VSCode.
-If the installation process completed without any error, you should see a little blue (or maybe green or purple) icon appear at the lower left corner of VSCode:
+After installing the extensions, you might have to close and reopen VS Code.
+If the installation process completed without any error, you should see a little blue (or maybe green or purple) icon appear at the lower left corner of VS Code:

 <img src="assets/remote-icon.png" alt="remote-icon" width="50%"/>